-Commercial shellfish beds located on the Portage Bay tidelands of the Reservation were downgraded from "approved" to "restricted" status in various areas from 1996 to 2006.
-The cause of the downgrades was attributed to contaminated Nooksack River water entering Portage Bay (Ecology 2000).
+Portage Bay (Ecology 2000).
 The presence of Nooksack River water in Portage Bay occurs frequently and is evidenced by lowered salinities, salinity-based stratification, and/or color.
 In general, elevated fecal coliform bacteria levels in Portage Bay are associated with lower surface salinities.
 Since water quality improvements led to the reopening of Portage Bay shellfish beds in 2006, water quality has again declined.
 In September 2014, a 335-acre portion of the Portage Bay shellfish growing area was voluntarily closed to harvest by the Lummi Nation.
 In March 2015, the Washington State Department of Health (DOH) changed the classification of nearly 500 acres of Portage Bay, including the portions already under the voluntary closure, from "approved" to "conditionally approved," which closes harvesting from April through June and October through December (DOH 2015).
-In April 2016, an additional 325 acres of the Portage Bay growing area were voluntarily closed by the Lummi Nation to protect public health; these areas were reclassified from "approved" to "conditionally approved" with the areas failing to meet NSSP standards closed to harvest from April through June and October through December (DOH 2016).
+In April 2016, an additional 325 acres of the Portage Bay growing area were voluntarily closed by the Lummi Nation to protect public health; these areas were reclassified from "approved" to "conditionally approved" to "conditionally approved" to "conditionally approved" with the areas failing to meet NSSP standards closed to harvest from April through June and October through December (DOH 2016a).